Trustworthy-Engineered-Autonomy-Lab/generalizable-image-repair/README.md

 ### Configuring the Simulator

 A modified version of the DonkeyCar simulator is required to run our experiments.
-Our modified simulator can be found [here](https://github.com/Trustworthy-Engineered-Autonomy-Lab/donkey-unity-sim).
+Our modified simulator can be found in `donkey-unity-sim/`.

 We have modified the simulator to:
 - Add pausing functionality